anacierdem/simpleFastProxy/README.md

 ## CLI

-To run the proxy server from the command line, install it globally and pass a json file name.
+To run the proxy server from the command line, install it globally (`npm install -g sfp`) and pass a json file name.
 In the json file theremust be an array of two objects.
 The first one will be used as the mainRuleList and second the options object.

 For example;